Contains abacavir (as sulfate) and lamivudine

 trimethoprim-sulphamethoxazole (also known as co-trimoxazole), (an antibiotic used

-to treat PCP - Pneumocystis carinii pneumonia or toxoplasmosis).
+to treat PCP - Pneumocystis jiroveci pneumonia (often referred to as PCP) or toxoplasmosis).

 If you are taking methadone, your doctor may need to adjust your methadone dose, as

 abacavir increases the rate at which methadone leaves your body.
 This is unlikely

 How do I take ABACAVIR/ LAMIVUDINE MYLAN tablets?